Super Lawyers - Badge

 Common Types of Foodborne Illness

-The Food & Drug Administration (FDA) and American Medical Association (AMA) report that most food-borne illness cases are due to one of the following types:
+The Food & Drug Administration (FDA) and American Medical Association (AMA) report that most foodborne illness cases are due to one of the following types:

-• E. Coli: E. Coli is a common bacteria present in the human intestines and a leading cause of food poisoning.
-Some forms of E.Coli can be dangerous and are most commonly found in contaminated water or food, especially unpasteurized milk or juices.
+E. Coli is a common bacterium present in the human intestines and a leading cause of food poisoning.
+Some forms of E. Coli can be dangerous and are most commonly found in contaminated water or food, especially unpasteurized milk or juices.

-• Norovirus: Norovirus is a group of illnesses that causes gastroenteritis and stomach cramps and is one of the most common sources of foodborne illness.
+Norovirus is a group of illnesses that causes gastroenteritis and stomach cramps and is one of the most common sources of foodborne illness.

-• Listeria monocytogenes are less common but still a threat.
 They are most commonly found in unpasteurized raw milk and cheese.

-Most of these foodborne illnesses can be prevented by practicing safe food handling and washing hands regularly [2].
+Most of these foodborne illnesses can be prevented by practicing safe food handling and washing hands regularly.
 Some types of food, including raw vegetables, refrigerated foods, and meat, are also more prone to contamination.

 • Diarrhea